Piggy bank

 When going through divorce proceedings, it is always sensible to resolve financial matters fully before considering remarriage.
 But what happens if you remarry before finances have been resolved?

-If you were to remarry before resolving financial matters, it is possible that you will be prevented from applying for a financial order through the courts.
+For instance, if you were to remarry before resolving financial matters, it is possible that you will be prevented from applying for a financial order through the courts.

-It is usual practice to include an application for a financial order in a divorce petition even if you do not intend to pursue an application with the court for a financial order.
+It is usual practice to include an application for a financial order in a divorce petition even if you do not intend to pursue an application with the court.
+By proceeding in this way, your claims will remain open and will be protected in the event of remarriage.

 If an application for a financial order has not been made in the divorce petition, or separately in Form A and you remarry, you will be barred from making an application to the court for a financial provision order or a property adjustment order.
+This means that you will not be able to apply to the court for periodical payments, a lump sum order or an order in relation to property.

 You will not, however, be barred from making a claim in relation to your spouse’s pension.